Abibubble/ms4-lead-shot-hazard/README.md

 ### Imagery
-* The images used in this project are all photos of the band Lead Shot Hazard&#8482;, their merchandise, or their logo.
+* The images used in this project are all photos of the band Lead Shot Hazard, their merchandise, or their logo.
-* These have been used to create a strong link between the band and the website, ensuring that all visitors can tell at first glance that this site is for Lead Shot Hazard&#8482;.
+* These have been used to create a strong link between the band and the website, ensuring that all visitors can tell at first glance that this site is for Lead Shot Hazard.
-* As I am a member of Lead Shot Hazard&#8482;, I own joint rights to use all images and designs that the band have created.
+* As I am a member of Lead Shot Hazard, I own joint rights to use all images and designs that the band have created.
 BOX SHADOW, GRADIENTS, UNDERLINED LINKS, BUTTONS, ICONS